 Key Stage 4

-At Key Stage 4 emphasis is placed on recreational and sporting activities for personal enjoyment, performance and fitness as well as promoting and transferring previous skills and abilities learnt new sports and activities
+At Key Stage 4 for all pupils the emphasis is placed on recreational and sporting activities for personal enjoyment, performance and fitness.
+We aim to build on previous skills and abilities learnt through new sports and activities.

 The core Physical Education programme aims to build upon many of the activities covered in Key Stage 3 in order to develop the depth of understanding which will allow students to continue to enjoy that activity once they leave school.
 The core programme aims to give students the opportunity to tackle complex and demanding activities and get involved in a range of sports that help develop personal fitness to promote an active and healthy lifestyle.

 Qualification: BTEC First in Sport (Level 1 and 2)